mozilla/treeherder/docs/infrastructure/administration.md

 ### Granting access to the read-only replica

-One of the ways in which we allow users to [access Treeherder data](../accessing_data.md) is via direct access to our read-only MySQL replica.
-Mozilla's ReDash instance use this approach.
+One of the ways in which we allow users to [access Treeherder data](../accessing_data.md) is via direct access to our read-only MySQL stage replica (only a restricted group of performance test team members and Treeherder maintainers should have access to the prototype database).
+Mozilla's
+ReDash instance use this approach.
 Only cloudOps can grant access.

 Generate the password like this: